rosen-bridge/contract/README.md

 7. **X-Event Commitment:** This contract comes into play when a watcher detects a new event on the observing chain.
 Then, the watcher creates a report commitment with the event data digest.

 8. **X-Event Trigger:** A watcher creates the event trigger after a quorum of watchers reported the same event.
 This action involves spending all commitments and revealing the event's contents.
-The event trigger also stores the WIDs of the reporting watchers.
+The event trigger also stores the digest of the reporting watchers' wid list.

 9. **X-Fraud:** Occasionally, watchers may create erroneous or fraudulent reports.
 Guards will process these events if a watcher generates the event trigger (after a quorum of watchers generated the corresponding commitment).
 However, guards will disregard these triggers as they are not verifiable.
 After a while, the cleanup service collects these faulty triggers and transfers their associated X-RWT tokens to the fraud contract as a form of penalty.